 For the DL the antenna connector on the BS side is the input and the antenna connector on the UE side is the output.

 For the UL the antenna connector on the UE side is the input and the antenna connector on the BS side is the output.

+All requirements are defined for normal conditions, unless otherwise stated.

 6.2 Repeater output power